StarkGang/AntispamInc-2/index.rst

 Token
 ------------
-Well, For Token You Can Contact @AntispamINcBot On Telegram.
+Well, For Token You Can Contact @NospamPlusBot On Telegram.
 Or Pm @StarkXd

 .. toctree::